 A red notification icon in the navigation menu indicates whether you have new suggested pages to review.
+If you don't want to see Suggested Pages, follow the instructions under Activate or deactivate Suggested Pages.

 Tagging pages is one of the fastest ways to view data from your app in a new Pendo subscription.
 You can recognize user behavior patterns as they navigate your app and begin to understand how many users are using your app, where they spend most of their time, and how frequently they return.